ros-realtime/reference-system/README.md

 ```
 # source your ROS distribution
 source /opt/ros/galactic/setup.bash
-# source your ros2_tracing overlay
-source /path/to/ros2_tracing_ws/install/setup.bash

-# cd to your colcon_ws with this repo inside
+# cd to your colcon_ws with this repo and `ros2_tracing` inside
 cd /path/to/colcon_ws
 # build packages with benchmark tests enabled
 colcon build --cmake-args -DRUN_BENCHMARK=TRUE -DTEST_PLATFORM=TRUE
 # run tests, generate traces and reports
 colcon test
 ```

+After the tests are complete you should now have a director called `tracing` in your `colcon_ws` top-level directory.
+This directory should now hold tracing data and reports for all tests performed.

 The `RUN_BENCHMARK` CMake variable will tell CMake to build the benchmark tests that will check the reference system against its requirements before running a sweep of tests to generate trace files and reports.
 Without the `RUN_BENCHMARK` variable set to `True` only the standard linter tests will be run.